MorelAntoine/Unity-Character-Mechanism/README.md

 Motion

     - AMotionCondition
-        Base class to inherit in order to create a motion condition (e.g. AreDirectionalKeyPressed)
+        Base class to inherit in order to create a motion condition (e.g. IsJumpButtonPress)

     - AMotionState
         Base class to inherit in order to create a motion state (e.g. Walk)